Jesse271828/Jesse271828.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: UC Berkeley, <a href='https://bliss.eecs.berkeley.edu/'>Berkeley Laboratory of Information and System Sciences</a>.
+subtitle: UC Berkeley, <a href='https://bliss.eecs.berkeley.edu/'> Berkeley Laboratory of Information and System Sciences</a>.

 profile:
   align: right